gbacila/robo-advisor/README.md

 ```
 Enter one or several symbols you want to get recommendations for and see the results

-IMPORTANT: Dependint on your license, you may have limitations on how many tickers and how often you can pull.
+IMPORTANT: Depending on your license, you may have limitations on how many tickers and how often you can pull.
 If you exceed your license's limitations, the program may return an error